Strategic Plan

 • Prepare Queenslanders for disasters through targeted awareness campaigns and outreach activities under Get Ready Queensland and the If It’s Flooded, Forget It programs

-• Partnership to improve measurement of resilience, including tracking drivers and indicators to support data-driven and adaptive policy
+• Explore research partnerships to improve measurement of community resilience, including tracking drivers and indicators to support data-driven and adaptive policy

-• Update the Queensland Disaster Risk Management (QDRM) approach to provide statewide consistency in understanding and assessing disaster risks
+• Establish the Queensland Hazard and Risk Assessment Framework (QHRAF) to provide statewide consistency in understanding, assessing and monitoring disaster risks

-• Facilitate a whole of government approach to further enhance Queensland’s ability to manage its flood risk through ensuring best practice studies, plans and outputs are delivered
+• Facilitate a whole-of-government approach to further enhance local government’s ability to manage flood risk through ensuring best practice studies, plans and outputs are delivered to provide greater transparency

 • Complete annual engagement program with partners to measure effectiveness of support provided by QRA.